KulkarniKaustubh/dotfiles/zsh/README.md

 - Hitting `Ctrl-f` will enable you to go from any directory to any other directory within the home directory with a fuzzy finding menu.
 - `Ctrl-r` will show up a fuzzy menu with a list of your previous commands.
 - A bunch of useful aliases you can find in the three `.alias.*` files.
-- Issues with emacs tramp will not occur (a common issue with non-bash shells)
+- Issues with emacs tramp will not occur (a common issue with non-bash shells).
-- You will get bash's command not found helper
+- You will get bash's command not found helper.